rvesse/airline/docs/guide/practise/prompts.md

 #### Type Conversion

 As with the rest of Airline we use our standard [Type Converter](types.html) API to control how options and input values are converted where necessary.
 This is configured on a prompt builder via the `withTypeConverter(TypeConverter)` method.
+If no type converter is explicitly configured then our standard `DefaultTypeConverter` is used.

 #### Option Matching